alphasoc/nfr/README.md

 # Namescore
-AlphaSOC **Namescore** is a lightweight Linux client used to capture DNS query events from a network and submit them to _api.alphasoc.net_ for processing.
+**Namescore** is a lightweight Linux client used to capture DNS query events from a network and submit them to _api.alphasoc.net_ for processing.
 The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).
+By default, the scoring engine runs in the cloud, however we also provide and support on-premise Linux packages.
+Please contact support@alphasoc.com to discuss your requirements.

 ## Prerequisites
 Namescore requires the development library for libpcap.
-Installation steps are as follows (as root).
+Installation steps are as follows (as _root_).

 ### Under Debian and Ubuntu
 ```